Dental avulsion: Epidemiology

 Research has shown that more than five million teeth are knocked-out each year in the United States.
-Dental avulsion is a type of dental trauma, and the prevalence of dental trauma is estimated at 17.5% and can vary due to the geographical area.
+Dental avulsion is a type of dental trauma, and the prevalence of dental trauma is estimated at 17.5% and varies with geographical area.
 Although dental trauma is relatively low, dental avulsion is the fourth most prevalent type of dental trauma.

 Dental avulsion is more prevalent in males than females.
 Males are three times more likely to suffer from dental avulsion than females.

-Up to 25% of school-aged children and military trainees and fighters experience some kind of dental trauma each year.
-The incidence of dental avulsion in school aged children ranges from 0.5 to 16% of all dental trauma.
+Up to 25% of school-aged children and military trainees experience some kind of dental trauma each year.
+The occurrence of dental avulsion in school aged children ranges from 0.5 to 16% of all dental trauma.
 Many of these teeth are knocked-out during school activities or sporting events such as contact sports, football, basketball, and hockey.
-It is important for anyone whom is related, working, or witnessing sports that they be educated on this subject matter.
+It is important for laypersons who are related to children, working, or witnessing sports that they be educated on this subject matter.
 Being educated could aid in minimizing injuries that could do further harm to the victim.
-Being informed and spreading awareness of dental avulsion in the state of knowledge, treatment, and prevention could make an impact.
+Being informed and spreading awareness of dental avulsion, its treatment, and prevention could make an impact.